Our board members are dedicated to reducing domestic violence nationwide and to helping victims in need.

 Retired after a 40-year career in social services in both the public and nonprofit sectors.
 Experience ranges from health and human services in Northern California and the Congressional Research Service at the Library of Congress, to community activism and leadership roles with nonprofit organizations devoted to improving schools, strengthening families, and responding to neighborhood needs.
 Retired from SAY San Diego (Social Advocates for Youth) in 2014.
 Masters Degree in Social Work obtained from SDSU.
 Community service includes serving on several nonprofit Boards of Directors and managing local school board campaigns to help qualified candidates get elected.

 Heather Heavey joined the board shortly after relocating to the San Diego area from Chicago.
-With over eleven years in volunteer management and outreach, she has a passion to bring volunteers into a place of using their gifts and talents to impact the those around them.
+With over fifteen years in volunteer management and outreach, she has a passion to bring volunteers into a place of using their gifts and talents to impact those around them.
 Heather’s advocacy work over the years has been in the areas of homelessness, at risk youth, Human Trafficking awareness and prevention, Domestic Violence and mentorship.
 As a childhood survivor the mission of NSNV is very near and dear to her personally and considers it a privilege to serve the clients of No Silence No Violence.
-She is currently pursuing a degree in Social Work to further her ability to support the community.
+She is currently pursuing a degree in Social Work to further her ability to support the community and holds a Certification in Volunteer Administration.